Curriculum for ages 7-9

 English Understand the uses of objective and subjective language, and identify bias (AC9E6LA02). |

-Health and Physical Education Analyse and rehearse protective behaviors and help-seeking strategies that can be used in a range of online and offline situations (AC9HP6P08). |
+Health and Physical Education Analyze and rehearse protective behaviors and help-seeking strategies that can be used in a range of online and offline situations (AC9HP6P08). |

 Digital Technologies Examine the main components of common digital systems and how they may connect together to form networks to transmit data (ACTDIK014).
 Plan, create and communicate ideas and information, including collaboratively online, applying agreed ethical, social and technical protocols (ACTDIP022). |